Matches lifecycle

 Matches always start with the not_started status.
 In this state:

-• scheduled_at is the official match playing time — as announced by the organizer
+statusisnot_startedscheduled_atis the official match playing time — as announced by the organizerbegin_athas the same value asscheduled_at(to support some legacy integrations)end_atisnull

 For matches that support real-time in-game data, the WebSocket opens 15 minutes before the scheduled time.